“Train because you love your body, not because you hate it!”

-Put some performance based goals in place.
-For example, a squat weight, running distance, enter a race or commit to learning a new training skill.
-Sign up to a type of training you know you’re likely to enjoy, if it’s dancing check out some Zumba classes, if it’s boxing then book in some boxing sessions.
+Put some performance-based goals in place.
+For example, a squat weight, running distance, enter a race, or commit to learning a new training skill.
+Sign up for a type of online-training you know you’re likely to enjoy if it’s dancing check out some Zumba classes if it’s boxing then book in some boxing sessions (socially distanced of course).
 Write down a couple of positive (not fat loss orientated) goals and stick them on the fridge.

 2) Keep A Training Log